 3GPP has worked on enhancements to subscriber identity protection for 5G [5], in particular to mitigate active “IMSI catcher” downgrade attacks.
 The resulting solution encrypts the IMSI/SUPI using public-key based on ECIES [2].
 A similar scheme is specified in IETF RFC 8492 [6] to protect identities.

+General

 The solution proposed below takes a similar approach, and has the following characteristics:

+Assumes that network public key is constant for the lifetime of the network

 Supports protection against passive and/or active attacks on identifiers in the “first connection” to the network

 Assumes STA obtains the network’s public key via some in-band or out-of-band mechanism prior to first connection.
 Mitigation of active attacks is possible if the public key is obtained via trusted means.
+This proposal includes an unauthenticated scheme using public action frames.

 Protection against both passive and active attacks on identifiers in subsequent connections to the network

-Downgrade protection

-Prevents privacy downgrade, based on assumption that network public key is constant for the lifetime of the network

-Minimal protocol overhead - few additional IEs, no changes to underlying protocols (e.g. SAE)

-Reasonable computational overhead
+This proposal provides a protected mechanism for STA to request the network public key at association, this protects against active and passive attacks on subsequent connections to the network.
+Public key needs to be distributed only once and not at every association.

+Retries of failed attempts cannot be tracked by observing the protected identifier(s) alone.
+Integrity protection for status fields in responses.

 Minimizing state on AP as well as STA – similar to 11-20/0543r2

 STA stores a single public key associated with each network (SSID), e.g. as part of network profile